2026 Education Policy

 Course Confirmation

-Course confirmation will include the session details, course materials and if the
+confirmation will include the session details, course materials and if the course if virtual,

 1.5